 Barnsdall Art Park Foundation is a 501c(3) non-profit corporation that exists to support the entities in Barnsdall Art Park, which are owned and managed by the city of Los Angeles’s Department of Cultural Affairs.
 We fulfill our mission by raising funds for large capital projects, giving smaller targeted facilities grants, and enhancing individual programs.
 We organize community outreach events that publicize the Park to create outside interest and garner public support.

 The Park’s benefactor, Aline Barnsdall, gave the eleven and a half acres of Barnsdall Art Park to the City of Los Angeles in 1927 for the benefit of its citizens and to fulfill her vision of furthering enjoyment of art and architecture.
 In her bequest she stipulated that the site must “forever remain a public park…for the enjoyment of the community in general [and that] no buildings be erected except for art purposes.”
 The City of Los Angeles’s Department of Cultural Affairs operates the cultural and artistic programs at Barnsdall Park, while the grounds are maintained by the Department of Recreation and Parks.

-Located in the park is Frank Lloyd Wright’s incomparable Hollyhock House, currently shortlisted to become a UNESCO World Heritage List as part of “The 20th-Century Architecture of Frank Lloyd Wright” – only the third such site in the entire state of California.
-In addition to Hollyhock House, the site houses the prominent Los Angeles Municipal Art Gallery, which provides a focus for art and artists across the City; the Junior Arts Center and adult art programs, which have attracted beginner and accomplished artists for over 80 years; and the Barnsdall Gallery Theatre, a low cost venue for the performing arts.
+Located in the park is Frank Lloyd Wright’s incomparable Hollyhock House, inscribed on the UNESCO World Heritage List as part of “The 20th-Century Architecture of Frank Lloyd Wright” – only the third UNESCO site in the entire state of California.
+In addition to Hollyhock House, Barnsdall Park houses the prominent Los Angeles Municipal Art Gallery, which provides a focus for art and artists across the City; the Junior Arts Center and adult art programs, which have attracted beginner and accomplished artists for over 80 years; and the Barnsdall Gallery Theatre, a low cost venue for the performing arts.